readium/kotlin-toolkit/docs/guides/tts.md

 ))
 ```

-To keep your settings user interface updated when the configuration changes, observe the `TtsDirector.config` property.
+To keep your settings user interface up to date when the configuration changes, observe the `TtsDirector.config` property.
 Look at `TtsControls` in the Test App for an example of a TTS settings screen.

 ### Default language

 The language used by the director is important, as it determines which TTS voices are used and the rules to tokenize the publication text content.

-By default, `TtsDirector` will use any language explicitly set on a text element (e.g. with `lang="fr"` in HTML) and falls back on the global language declared in the publication manifest.
-However, you can override the fallback language with `Configuration.defaultLanguage` which is useful when the publication language is incorrect or missing.
+By default, `TtsDirector` will use any language explicitly set on a text element (e.g. with `lang="fr"` in HTML) and fall back on the global language declared in the publication manifest.
+You can override the fallback language with `Configuration.defaultLanguage` which is useful when the publication language is incorrect or missing.

 ### Speech rate